 Begin the day with a visit to one of Kyoto's most famous sites - Fushimi Inari Shrine, renowned for its 10,000 vermillion torii gates and follow a forested hillside pathway passing numerous shrines along the way.

-You will walk up part of the mountain and the incline allows a steady-paced walk of around 15 minutes with flat road and steps to reach tori gates.
+You will walk up part of the mountain and the incline allows a steady-paced walk around 15 minutes with flat road and steps to reach tori gates.
 Due to the limited space of Fushimi Inari Shrine coach parking, you may need to walk from coach parking for 15 minutes.
 Later, enjoy the age-old rituals of a tea ceremony with a tea master, and try your hand at origami.
 After lunch, your immersive experience continues with a fan painting class where you will learn the technique of this highly refined and sought-after visual art.
 Due to the nature of the cultural experience, you will be required to remove your shoes before entering the venue.

-Please note, due to the limited space for coach parking at Fushimi Inari Shrine, you may need to walk for around 15 minutes from the coach to reach the shrine.